Indications for: MARCAINE WITH EPINEPHRINE

 MARCAINE WITH EPINEPHRINE Warnings/Precautions:

+Cardiac arrest with difficult resuscitation or death has occurred during obstetrical anesthesia (esp. with 0.75% conc).
 To be administered under the supervision of experienced clinicians.
 Have intubation, artificial respiration, oxygen therapy and reversal agents available.
 Risk of methemoglobinemia (esp. in G6PD deficiency, congenital or idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants <6 months of age, concurrent exposure to oxidizing agents or metabolites); monitor.
 Solns containing antimicrobial preservatives: do not use for epidural or caudal anesthesia.
-IV regional anesthesia (Bier Block): not recommended.
 Cardiovascular disease.
-Hepatic or renal impairment.
 Monitor cardiovascular and respiratory vital signs.
+Hypertensive vascular disease.
+Risk of respiratory arrest in ophthalmic surgery.
+Moderate to severe hepatic impairment.
+Renal impairment.
 Malignant hyperthermia.
 Head and neck administration.
+Avoid intravascular or intrathecal injection.
 Elderly.
 Labor & delivery.
 Pregnancy.
-Nursing mothers: not recommended.
+Nursing mothers.

 MARCAINE WITH EPINEPHRINE Classification: